Rafael Nadal Tops Jiri Vesely to Advance to 2018 Wimbledon Quarter-Finals

 The two-time Wimbledon champion broke him to love in the fifth game.

-Vesely sent a poor backhand long to give Nadal three break points, and he took the first after lashing a venomous return right past the 24-year-old.
+Vesely sent a poor backhand long to give Nadal break point, and he won it by lashing a venomous return right past the 24-year-old.

 The world No. 93 took Nadal to deuce in the following game, but the focused world No. 1 ensured it did not go further as he rattled off two points.

-Vesely finally showed some signs of life in the third when he grabbed a break after Nadal slapped a forehand into the net, but Nadal's immediate response levelled proceedings:
+Vesely finally showed some signs of life in the third when he grabbed a break after Nadal slapped a forehand into the net, but Nadal's response levelled proceedings:

 Seeking his first Grand Slam quarter-finals appearance, Vesely continued to show some resistance, later saving two match points with strong serves—the first unreturnable, the second an ace—but on the third, he sent a backhand wide to cede a second break and the match.